mutech/aka-ios-beacon/README.md

 ## Status

 Beacon is approaching a state where it's really useful and sufficiently stable to be used without too many worries.
 It's not yet feature complete and also not yet well tested, so we still need some time.
 Our goal is to get a feature complete version out at the end of 2015 (that would be v0.1.0) and a well documented and tested release (v1.0) a couple of months later.

-However, the interface is not yet stable, there are a couple of important features missing, we need to refactor some parts and there will certainly be some ugly bugs that we didn't find yet or that we don't want to admit.
-If you look for a high quality solution, wait a bit, we'll get there.

-On the other hand, we desperately seek for feedback, both to make sure that the interface is sufficiently stable so that we won't break all of your code when we release 1.1 or 2.0 and also because it was a lot of work and it would be nice to hear some praise ;-)

 ## License